protecode-sc/helm-chart/README.md

 Possible values for `postgresqlSslMode` are specified in https://www.postgresql.org/docs/15/libpq-ssl.html.

-It is recommended to change the default postgresql paramater values for better performance.
+*IMPORTANT!*: It is recommended to change the default postgresql paramater values for better performance.

 * `work_mem = 8MB` to set postgresql working memory from default 4MB to 8MB.
 * `random_page_cost = 1.0` to make query planner prefer index instead of sequential scanning on large queries.